-Assistant Coach - Kevin Dean is in his first season as the assistant coach of the Providence Bruins, after spending five years as a member of the New Jersey Devils organization's coaching staff.
-The 42-year-old Dean has five years coaching experience, including four seasons as an assistant coach of the Lowell Devils (AHL) and one year as head coach of the Trenton Devils (ECHL).
+Kevin Dean enters his first season as Head Coach of the Providence Bruins, and sixth season overall with the club, after spending five years as a member of the New Jersey Devils organization’s coaching staff.
+The 47-year-old's coaching experience includes four seasons as an assistant coach of the Lowell Devils (AHL) and one year as head coach of the Trenton Devils (ECHL).
 Before he took a position behind the bench, Dean played 12 years professionally, highlighted by winning both the Calder Cup and Stanley Cup during the 1995 season.

 A Madison, Wisconsin native, Dean was the New Jersey Devil’s fourth choice and the 86th overall selection in the 1987 NHL Entry Draft.
 Following the draft, Dean took his talents to perennial Hockey East powerhouse, the University of New Hampshire.
 In four years on the blue line for the Wildcats, the defenseman recorded 50 points in 131 games.
 Following his senior season in Durham, Dean made his professional debut with the Devil’s AHL affiliate, the Utica Devils.